marionettejs/backbone.marionette/docs/marionette.collectionview.md

 });
 ```

-### "childview:\*" event bubbling from child views
+### "childView:\*" event bubbling from child views

 When a child view within a collection view triggers an
 event, that event will bubble up through the parent
-collection view with "childview:" prepended to the event
+collection view with "childView:" prepended to the event
 name.

 That is, if a child view triggers "do:something", the
-parent collection view will then trigger "childview:do:something".
+parent collection view will then trigger "childView:do:something".

 ```js
 // set up basic collection